 Top Tips From Our Travel Consultants

 Our travel professionals offer you some of their favorite travel tips.
 Whether you’re traveling near or far, we know you have questions.
 Below you’ll find answers to some commonly asked questions about traveling.
-Learn how to calm your travel anxiety with answers to the questions that keep you up at night.
 Read our staff and client’s travel stories.
 And become prepared with travel tips.

 Traveling to a Non-English Speaking Country

 Visiting a country where English is not the primary language can be an adventure.
 And don’t we travel for the adventure and to explore outside our comfort zone?!
 Most major cities around the world have people who speak some English.
 Especially those popular in tourism.
-You’ll likely find that the more remote you travel, the less english speakers you’ll find.
+You’ll likely find that the more remote you travel, the less English speakers you’ll find.

 Don’t let that scare you though.
 93% of our communication is nonverbal.
 It’s amazing how much you can say without using your words.
 Try using hand gestures or pointing.
 Getting creative while traveling often creates great memories.

-Although, learning a couple of very basic terms in the native language of the country is always a good idea.
+Learning a couple of basic terms in the native language of the country is always a good idea.
 Not only is it respectful, but knowing the words for things like “bathroom” comes in handy when you’re out-and-about.
 Plus, the locals will be happy to see that you’re trying.

 It’s a good idea to arrive in a country with some local currency.
-If you haven’t left yet, then your bank or credit union is probably the best (and cheapest) way to exchange money.
+If you haven’t left yet, then your bank or credit union is probably the best place to exchange money.

 One tip when it comes to tipping abroad: Some restaurants will include a tip automatically.
 Be sure to check your receipt to avoid tipping twice.